An infinite family of knots whose hexagonal mosaic number is only realized in non-reduced projections: Introduction

-In this paper we extend a result of result of Ludwig, Evans, and Paat \cite{L} from square mosaics to the hexagonal setting.
+In this paper we extend a result of result of Ludwig, Evans, and Paat \cite{L} from rectangular mosaics to the hexagonal setting.
 We give an infinite family of knots such that for any given $r \geq 3$, the family contains a knot which can be embedded on a hexagonal $r$-mosaic, but cannot fit on a hexagonal $r$-mosaic in an embedding that achieves its crossing number.
+Here we prove the result in the standard hexagonal setting, but the proof likely can be adapted to work in the semi-enhanced and enhanced setting as well (see Anna Paulec's master's thesis \cite{AP} for partial results in this direction as well as a full result in a new setting called crossing enhanced).
+For the sake of brevity we restrict to the standard case here.

-A second useful result in this paper (that although applied to mosaics here is independent of them) relates to finding all possible minimal crossing projections of prime, alternating knots or links.
-Menasco and Thistlethwaite's solution \cite{MT} to Tait's famous $19^{th}$ century flyping conjecture confirms that all minimal crossing projections of a given prime, alternating knot or link are related by a sequence of flypes.
-There are, however, multiple historical examples of flypes being overlooked in a knot projection, including famously the Perko Pair.
-This difficulty then creates an obstacle to the application of the flyping conjecture.
-In this paper we introduce a new way of using a dual graph to systematically detect all possible flypes in a given projection.
-Note that while we apply the tool to learn information about mosaics it works just as well for any projection of a link.
+A second useful result in this paper that applies to knots in general and not just mosaics relates to finding all possible minimal crossing diagrams of prime, alternating knots or links.
+Menasco and Thistlethwaite's solution \cite{MT} to Tait's famous $19^{th}$ century flyping conjecture confirms that all minimal crossing diagrams of a given prime, alternating knot or link are related by a sequence of flypes.
+There are, however, multiple historical examples of flypes being overlooked in a knot diagram, including famously the Perko Pair (although in that case the knot was not alternating).
+In this paper we introduce a new way of using a dual graph to systematically detect all possible flypes in a given diagram.
+Note that while we apply the tool to learn information about mosaics it works just as well for any diagram of a link.